Squire-A/df_capstone_reddit_tech_data/README.md

 ```

 ## Data Collection Script Execution
-To run the data extraction, please ensure the required libraries are installed from the requirements.txt file
+To run the data extraction, please ensure the required libraries are installed from the requirements.txt file.
 A .env file will also be required in the main project directory with the following:

 ```plaintext